 United States-Kosovo Educational Exchange Board

-The USKEB board is comprised of five members, representing the U.S. Embassy in Kosovo, Kosovo’s Ministry of Education, Science, Technology, and Innovation, Kosovo United States Alumni (KUSA), and Kosovo’s academia and civil society.
+USKEB is composed of five members, representing the U.S. Embassy in Kosovo, MESTI, Fulbright Alumni, Kosovo’s academic sector, and civil society.

 Dajana Berisha is the Executive Director of the Forum for Civic Initiatives.
 Dajana joined the forum in February 2013 to manage its development and rise in the civil society sector.
 Her previous professional experiences include policy-making in areas such as employment, social affairs and migration in order to support active employment policies combined with economic assistance for poverty alleviation in the Government of Albania.